 So how are the project plans and task plans synchronized?
 Appropriate middleware solutions like TPG PSLink enable you to exchange and synchronize data and data structures between different systems automatically:

-- The deadlines listed in the project plan’s work packages are imported into the task planning.
+- The deadlines listed in the project plan’s work packages are imported into the work planning system.

 - The resources required for the associated tasks need to be linked to the corresponding work packages in the project plans.